-The Applicant shall direct all inquiries via email to the Point of Contact by 5:00 pm, C.D.T., on June 25, 2013.
+The Applicant shall direct all inquiries via email to the Point of Contact by 5:00 pm, C.D.T., on June 24, 2014.
 The Applicant shall not discuss an Application with any other Coordinating Board employee, unless authorized by the Point of Contact.

-All responses from the Point of Contact shall be in writing to be binding.
-Any information deemed by the Point of Contact to be important and of general interest, or which modify requirements of the RFA, shall be sent in the form of an addendum to the RFA to all Eligible Applicants.
+All responses from the Point of Contact will be in writing and will be binding.
+Any information deemed by the Point of Contact to be important and of general interest, or that modifies requirements of the RFA, will be sent in the form of an addendum to the RFA to all Eligible Applicants.

-The Applicant should acknowledge receipt of any and all addenda by mailing a signed copy of each addendum with the submitted Application Cover Page.
+The Applicant shall acknowledge receipt of any and all addenda by mailing a signed copy of each addendum with the submitted Application Cover Page.